“Speaking to Peace” Photography Exhibit

 Opening Oct 27th, 2017 | The Rotunda of Low Memorial Library, Columbia University

-The accompanying exhibit unveils on the same day as the symposium.
+The accompanying exhibit was unveiled on the same day as the symposium.
 The exhibit was designed in collaboration with photographer Daniel Jack Lyons and includes a series of 10 portraits of grassroots women from two distinct urban contexts: Maputo, Mozambique, and New York City, and with each a quote about what peace and security mean to them.